-Migraines are a shockingly common ailment with ties not just to the headaches that the condition is known for but also to neck pain, one of the most common migraine symptoms.
-In fact, about 75% of migraine patients suffer from neck pain as well.
+Migraines are a shockingly common ailment with ties not just to the headaches that the condition is known for but also to neck pain, one of the most common symptoms.
+In fact, about 75% of migraineurs suffer from neck pain as well.
 What other facts are there about migraines that you may not know?
-Here are 10 surprising facts about migraines, many of which can be found on the Migraine Research Foundation website.
+Here are 10 surprising facts, many of which can be found on the Migraine Research Foundation website.

 #1 Among Common Illnesses Globally, Migraines Rank Third

-About 10% of children and 12% of adults get migraines.
+About 10% of children and 12% of adults have the condition.
 That’s shocking figure.
 In the US, that means about 39 million people are suffering from this condition.

 #2 Three Times as Many Women Get Migraines as Do Men

 It works out to about 18% of adult women.
-That means about 1 in 5 women will get migraines at some point in life.
-Interestingly, among children, migraines are more common for boys than girls.
-The change occurs around puberty, and women are known to have more migraines during menstruation, pregnancy, and menopause, so clearly there is a link to hormones.
+That means about 1 in 5 women will get attacks at some point in life.
+Interestingly, among children, they are more common for boys than girls.
+The change occurs around puberty, and women are known to have more episodes during menstruation, pregnancy, and menopause, so clearly there is a link to hormones.

 #3 The Link Between Migraines and Family Is Strong

-About 90% of people who get diagnosed with migraines will have a family member who is also suffering from this condition.
+About 90% of migraineurs will have a family member who is also suffering from this condition.
 Before you write that off as being due to how common the condition is, keep this in mind.
 If a parent gets migraines, all of that person’s children will have a 50/50 shot at being migraineurs themselves.
-If both parents get migraines, that figure jumps up to 75%.
+If both parents have them, that figure jumps up to 75%.
 While migraines themselves are not hereditary, apparently the predisposition to them is.

-#4 Some People Have More than 15 Migraine Days Per Month
+#4 Some People Have More than 15 Episode Days Per Month

 #5 Migraines Are a Neurological Condition

-Many people are still under the mistaken impression that migraines are just really bad headaches.
+Many people are still under the mistaken impression that they are just really bad headaches.
 In reality, migraines are a neurological condition.
 That puts it in the same category as things like multiple sclerosis and Parkinson’s disease.
-Other symptoms of a migraine include sensory sensitivity, neck pain, nausea and vomiting, vision symptoms, and more.
-Plus, only about 85-90% of migraines even have a headache as a symptom (migraines without headaches are sometimes referred to as silent migraines).
+Other symptoms of the disorder include sensory sensitivity, neck pain, nausea and vomiting, vision symptoms, and more.
+Plus, only about 85-90% of the cases even have a headache as a symptom.

-#6 Medication Overuse May Be Responsible for Many Chronic Migraine Cases
+#6 Medication Overuse May Be Responsible for Many Cases

 One of the things most people don’t realize about headache medications (both prescription and over-the-counter) is that a major side effect of overuse is headaches.
 So some people who start out with episodic migraines see them progress to chronic migraines simply because they reach for that pill bottle every time a migraine starts.

-#7 Migraine Treatment Is Big Business in the US
+#7 Treatment Is Big Business in the US

 Migraine treatment was a $5.4 billion industry in the US in 2015.
 About a billion of those dollars that are spent go on brain scans, which are used to rule out other conditions before providing a migraine diagnosis.
 Overall, a family that has one migraineur spends an average of 70% more on medical bills than a family where no one gets migraines.
 The condition also costs employers a fortune.
 About $13 billion per year is lost by American companies paying out for missed work days due to migraines.